'Corny' proposal wins over girlfriend's heart

-FABIUS, New York --One man in central New York went all out to ask for his girlfriend's hand in marriage.
+FABIUS, New York (WABC) --One man in central New York went all out to ask for his girlfriend's hand in marriage.

 Travis Drexler used his family's corn maze at Springside Farm in Fabius to pop the question.

-"Travis just makes me wake up, and I'll probably end up crying, makes me wake up each day wanting to be the best possible version of myself for him," said Allie Randall, bride-to-be.
+"Travis just makes me wake up, and I'll probably end up crying, makes me wake up each day wanting to be the best possible version of myself for him," bride-to-be Allie Randall said.

 "I just can't put into words, she's just beyond perfect for me," Drexler said.